Max Homa

-John Maxwell Homa (born November 19, 1990) is an American professional golfer who plays on the PGA Tour.
-In college, he won the individual 2013 NCAA Division I Men's Golf Championship.
-As a professional he has won six times on the PGA Tour.
+John Maxwell Homa (born November 19, 1990) is an American professional golfer.
+During his amateur career at the University of California, Berkeley, he won both the individual Pac-12 Men's Golf Championship and NCAA Division I Men's Golf Championship in 2013.
+He turned professional later that year, and he has since won six times on the PGA Tour.
+He reached the top five in the Official World Golf Ranking in 2023.

-Early and personal life
+Early life

-Homa was born in Burbank, California.
-He is Jewish.
-In December 2018, he tweeted: "Despite 6 years of Hebrew school and the completion of my Bar Mitzvah, the most Jewish I've ever felt came after looking at a home with extravagant Christmas lights and immediately thinking ‘that electric bill must be brutal.’”
-In November 2019, he married Lacey Croom, and the couple lives in Scottsdale, Arizona with their dog, Scotty.
+Homa was born in Burbank, California, on November 19, 1990.
+He is Jewish, and attended six years of Hebrew school and had a bar mitzvah, but has stated he is not religious.
+He said in 2018: "The most Jewish I've ever felt came after looking at a home with extravagant Christmas lights and immediately thinking 'that electric bill must be brutal'."